LIESMARS/node-traccar/README.md

 DESCRIPTION
 ============

 An implementation of [Traccar](https://www.traccar.org) for [Nodejs](http://nodejs.org/).
-This allows you to report location infomation and get query result in json format.
+This allows you to report indoor/outdoor infomation and get query result in json format.

 The following db options are supported.